Consumer Protection

 Personalized Attention from Experienced Attorneys

-When you call Hyslip Legal, you speak directly with an attorney — not a call center, not an intake coordinator.
+When you contact Hyslip Legal, you hear directly from our team — not a call center, not an intake coordinator.
 We listen, we answer your questions, and we give you an honest assessment of your case from day one.

 We Handle Federal and State Claims Together